ctu-mrs/ctu-mrs.github.io/docs/50-features/50-status_tui/index.md

 MRS UAV Status can monitor rates of different ROS topics, and warn the user if the topic is published less or more frequently than required, or not published at all.
 There are two ways how to add monitored topics:

 * Static tf
-  * If a defined static tf is present, MRS UAV Status will monitor a coresponding topic.
+  * If a defined static tf is present, MRS UAV Status will monitor a corresponding topic.
   * This is intended to automatically monitor different sensor configurations.
   * To add more monitored static tfs, modify ```config/status.yaml``` file and add to the ```tf_static_list```
   * Each list member consists of 4 entries separated by spaces: